salamander2/Display-Array-Java/README.md

 :two:,:three: For descriptions of the other versions, please see the Readme file in the branches *observer-pattern* and *lambda-pattern*

-There is a sample user program in each branch, called `USerArrayGame.java` that can be used as a starting template for making array programs to work with DisplayArray.java.
+There is a sample user program in each branch, called `UserArrayGame.java` that can be used as a starting template for making array programs to work with DisplayArray.java.

 :warning: Do not modify any other files (except perhaps to change the colours in DisplayArray.java).